Harshit00yadav/LinkedinSpearMailer/README.md

 # LinkedinSpearMailer
-tool for sending messages to targeted users on linkedin
+automates the scheduling of messages on linkedin. send direct message to targeted users on linked in and schedule the time of message delivery.